 Defer Scale-in For

-The interval between the time when the scale-in threshold is reached and the time when the scale-in activity (reduce the number of pods) starts.
+The interval between the time when the scale-in threshold is reached and the scale-in activity (reduce the number of pods) starts.
 Unit: minutes.
 Default value: 10.

 ImportantThe autoscaler performs scale-in activities only when Scale-in Threshold is configured and the Defer Scale-in For condition is met.